 - 3. All housing proposals except extensions should meet the following criteria: (continued) - b.
-Be 'tenure blind' so that the tenure of the housing (i.e. whether it is privately or socially owned or rented) cannot be determined from its design or location. - c.
-Provide safe access and adequate parking. - d.
-Create attractive green spaces through landscaping, planting and the arrangement of buildings. - e.
-Use native trees and hedgerows in landscaping schemes and boundary treatment where possible to enhance the surrounding character and local biodiversity. - f.
+Be 'tenure blind' so that the tenure of the housing (i.e. whether it is privately or socially owned or rented) cannot be determined from its design or location. - a.
+Provide safe access and adequate parking. - b.
+Show how the building, landscaping and planting creates attractive green spaces. - c.
+Use native trees and hedgerows in landscaping schemes and boundary treatment where possible to enhance the surrounding character and local biodiversity. - d.
 Minimise flood risk by incorporating Sustainable Urban Drainage Systems (SuDS) which minimises surface water run-off.
 These may include features such as ponds, swales and permeable paving designed as part of the development and to reflect the character of the area.
-Unless proved to be an inappropriate strategy, proposals shall avoid the discharge of surface water into a public sewerage network, in line with the surface water hierarchy. - 4.
+Every option should be investigated before discharging surface water into a public sewerage network, in line with the surface water hierarchy. - e.
+Where it is a legal requirement for development to be provided with a drainage strategy, copies of any existing and proposed drainage strategies should be provided to the Parish Council as well as the Cannock Chase District Council so records can be retained at a local level. - 4.
 Where housing proposals involve demolition of an existing building, proposals will be required to show that the replacement building will be of an equal or superior design in terms of the above criteria. - 5.
 Redevelopment, alteration or extension of historic farmsteads and agricultural buildings within the Parish should be sensitive to their distinctive character, materials and form. - 6.
 The Cannock Wood Character Assessment (Appendix 1) and Design Code (Appendix 1) will be used to assess development schemes coming forward.